 If we want to favor the consumer nature of housing, one daring proposition is to reconsider its fiscal treatment when it’s traded as a form of investment.
 Indeed, if housing continues to be viewed as just another asset in a diversified portfolio, then it should be taxed as non-residential capital.
 This requires a form of fiscal neutrality based on a simple principle: different forms of investment should be subject to the same tax treatment.

 While it may be reasonable to provide some form of advantage for households buying their first home (constituting their main residence), capital gains and property taxes should be harmonised across countries when housing becomes subject to large investment operations.
-However, in practice, while European countries adopt similar fiscal policies with respect to non-residential capital6Expenditures by firms on capital such as tools, machinery, and factories., achieving a fiscal convergence for housing (when treated as residential investment7Expenditures on residential structures and residential equipment that is owned by landlords and rented to tenants.) is a very difficult objective to achieve for 2 reasons…
+However, in practice, while European countries adopt similar fiscal policies with respect to non-residential capital6Expenditures by firms on capital such as tools, machinery, and factories., achieving a fiscal convergence for housing (when treated as residential investment7Expenditures on residential structures and residential equipment that is owned by landlords and rented to tenants.) is difficult to achieve for two reasons…

-Reason 2 – No common fiscal policy
+Reason Two – No common fiscal policy

-What sets Austria aside and Vienna in particular– where the percentage of renting households surpasses 70%, among the highest in the world, with 60% of the population living in the 440,000 social homes– is the fact that ownership of socially rented stock is shared by municipal governments and by state-subsidised limited-profit private developers (Scanlon et al, 2015).
+What sets Austria aside and Vienna in particular– where the percentage of renting households surpasses 70%, among the highest in the world, with 60% of the population living in the 440,000 social houses– is the fact that ownership of socially rented stock is shared by municipal governments and by state-subsidised limited-profit private developers (Scanlon et al, 2015).
 The functioning of the latter is regulated by the city: the municipality buys land deemed suitable for development and solicits fitting construction, whose ownership will rest with the developers.9A competitive bid for development ensures that social housing benefits from high value development by attracting the best architects and contractors.
 This in turn allows the city to rent half of the new apartments to lower-income residents10The upper income threshold is at €45,000 for singles, and at €68,000 for couples. and the remaining units to moderate-income households.
-Because rents are regulated by the municipality, residents pay 20 to 25% of their income on housing (versus 46% in Paris and 49% in London), well below the affordability threshold, and are not required to move out if their income levels increase over the years.
-This allows for diversity within social housing, impeding the emergence of segregated neighborhoods and of stigma over public reliance.
+Because rents are regulated by the municipality, residents spend 20-25% of their income on housing (versus 46% in Paris and 49% in London), well below the affordability threshold, and are not required to move out if their income levels increase over the years.
+This allows for diversity within social housing, impeding the emergence of segregated neighbourhoods and of stigma regarding public reliance.

 So, what is the social cost of this approach?
-It’s not shocking nor burdensome.
-In Vienna, this translates into a 1% tax on the salaries of every resident, half of it directly deducted from wages and the other half matched by employers.
+It’s not shocking nor burdensome; in Vienna, this translates into a 1% tax on the salaries of every resident, half of it directly deducted from wages and the other half matched by employers.